 Gasification vs. Combustion

 Gasification differs from more traditional energy-generating schemes in that it is not a combustion process, but rather a conversion process.
 Instead of the carbonaceous feedstock being wholly burned in air to create heat to raise steam which is used to drive turbines, the feedstock to be gasified is combined with steam and limited oxygen in a heated, pressurized vessel.
 The atmosphere inside the vessel is starved of oxygen, and the result is complex series of reactions of the feedstocks to produce syngas.
 The syngas can be cleaned relatively easily, given the much lower volume of raw syngas to be treated compared to the large volume of flue gases that need to be treated in conventional post-combustion cleaning processes.
-In fact, gasification processes used today are already able to clean syngas beyond EPA requirements (current and proposed), as demonstrated by currently commercial chemical production plants that require ultra-clean syngas to protect the integrity of expensive catalysts.
+In fact, gasification processes used today are already able to clean syngas beyond U.S. Environmental Protection Agency (EPA) requirements (current and proposed), as demonstrated by currently commercial chemical production plants that require ultra-clean syngas to protect the integrity of expensive catalysts.
 The clean syngas can be combusted in turbines or engines using higher temperature (more efficient) cycles than the conventional steam cycles associated with burning carbonaceous fuels, allowing possible efficiency improvements.
 Syngas can also be used in fuel cells and fuel cell-based cycles with yet even higher efficiencies and exceptionally low emissions of pollutants.

 An advantage of gasification is its applicability to a variety of feedstocks, either singly or in combinations.
 Almost any carbonaceous substance can be gasified: fossil fuels such as coal (varying in rank) and oil, refinery waste, byproducts such as asphalt or black liquor, biomass (which is any kind of agricultural waste such as corn stover, or various crops), or even sewage, plastics, and municipal solid waste.